 Do good to find good friends

 Volunteering: Post Harvey, Anastasia and I both did some solo volunteering at GRB and the Houston Food Bank.
 I signed up for a weekend day, and it all filled up before I could convince a pal to join.
 Determined to help with relief efforts, I went solo and met a couple girls my age almost instantly.
 We bagged dozens of diapers together for four hours, then went out for brunch.
 Volunteer at the HFB here.
-Other organizations: Shelters (SPCA, BARC, etc), arts groups (Alley Theatre, Houston Ballet, etc.) or health care (hospitals, Make a Wish Foundation).
+Other Organizations we’re passionate about include the Houston Marathon Foundation, Run for Wellness, Buffalo Bayou, Young Houstonian’s for Houston Children’s Charity.
+Other great places to volunteer include: Shelters (SPCA, BARC, etc), arts groups (Alley Theatre, Houston Ballet, etc.) or health care (hospitals, Make a Wish Foundation).

 Tiny friends.
 I’m also a big sister for Big Brothers Big Sisters – Lone Star.
 The process is pretty extensive, but now that I’m in, I’m a part of a pretty cool club.
 I have a new friend who is ten and we go to the movies and museums together.
 BBBS here!